LeetLLM

 Output

 A failed offline slice leaves production unchanged.
 Passing evaluation gates opens only the canary alias.
-Each attempt appends an immutable receipt with candidate, production base, policy version, verdict, and reasons.
+Each attempt appends an immutable receipt with candidate, production base, evidence ID, and policy, release, and artifact fingerprints.
 Nothing in this cell can overwrite production.
+Caller-owned metrics, booleans, or thresholds never open canary traffic; only bound evidence derived from the registered artifact can.

 Wait for Canary Evidence